shaunajm/AirportAssistant/docs/blog/blog.md

 Using my previously drawn UI diagrams I determined that at this moment my application will have 23 screens but this could change as I progress through the project.
 I created 23 java and 23 xml files this weekend and designed the skeleton UIs for 12 of my screens, these include login, home, check-in, security and duty free.
 I also added a progress bar to all 23 pages.

 Functional Specifications were due last Friday and I had it submitted and read over a number of times before this.
 I am happy with my Functional Spec and am delighted I have made further progress on the project.

+## Blog 8 - 14/12/2018
+#### Project Progress and Exam Study Period
+Unfortunately my project has not received the attention I would have like it to over the last few weeks.
+I made more progress on my UI any free time but due to the vast number of assignments which we were due at the end of the semester, I have not had an awful lot of that.

+Over the next number of weeks, I will try to take some time out of exam study to continue progress on my project to have myself in a good position for the beginning of next semester.
+My primary goal, as decided by myself and Ray, will be to have a MVP completed for mid-January with my Google APIs set up.

+## Blog 9 - 22/01/2019
+#### Post Exam Update
+Exams went really well but I will need to dedicate more time to my project during the week off to ensure I am at the stage I would like to be before the beginning of semester 2.
+I have completed a small bit more work on my UI but have not began working on my APIs yet.

+Unfortunately I never got a chance to organise a meeting with Ray as I was very busy studying for my exams.
+I will meet with him during the first week of semester 2 after I have completed some more work on the project.

+## Blog 10 - 31/01/2019
+#### Busy week off and first week of Semester 2
+I am delighted with the progress I have made on my project over the last two weeks.
+I have the core of my UI set up and all of the buttons are functioning.
+I have also been working on my Google APIs and have my login set up alongside my Firebase database.

+I have also been working on my Google Maps API and nearly have the basic maps functionality working, I just have a few small issues to iron out.
+From my research of the topic I have learned that I will have to implement a number of Google Maps APIs to achieve the functionality I want in my project.
+These include the Distance, Directions and Roads APIs.
+My goal is to work on this functionality in the next number of days.

+Unfortunately, I discovered an issue with Google Pay for Passes API.
+I was under the impression that the API worked in a similar method to the standard Google Pay API but unfortunately it does not.
+This API is only for the use of airlines such as Ryanair to allow their customers to save their boarding passes to the Google Pay for Passes API and will not allow me to save boarding passes to my application.

+This issue will mean that I am not able to display boarding passes in my application and will have come up with another way of taking in the flight information of a user.
+I am currently planning on asking a user their flight number, which applies to a flight from the same airline at a specific time regardless of day, and what day they are flying.
+This will involve web scraping.
+I will look into this during the next week after I get Ray's opinion of the idea.

+## Blog 11 - 01/02/2019
+#### Meeting 3 with Ray

+I met with Ray this morning at 11am to discuss my project.
+We discussed my progress to date which Ray was happy with.
+I asked him about my issue with the Google Pay for Passes API.
+We agreed that web scraping will be the best approach to tackle this issue.

+I asked Ray his opinion on when I should begin developing the AR functionality of my application as during my project.
+During my project proposal presentations Martin Crane had recommended that I leave this functionality to the end as it is best to have a working application that I can demo before I add in what will take it to the next level.
+Ray agreed with this advice and said I should work on the other functionality first.

+We discussed how I could integrate the AR functionality into other aspects of my application.
+I will look into using the AR to project information about where a user is if they hold up their camera as they pass through the airport.

+Ray also recommended that I look into using the Ordance survey API as it might provide more detail from within the airport that may not be available on the Google Maps API.
+Between now and the next meeting I will working on the Maps functionality, my Ethical Approval documentation and the web scraping functionality.